dmcalli2/malnutrition/README.md

 - Mortality_Numbers.csv contains the number of children who survived or died in relation to malnutrition status in each study
 - Mortality_odds_ratios.csv contains odds ratios calculated from data within studies in terms of mortality risk in relation to malnutrition status
 - Number_of_studies.csv provides an overview of the number of studies investigating mortality or incidence of childhood pneumonia, the number which have collapsed or uncollapsed data and the number of studies capturing each nutrition metric (w/a, w/h, h/a)

+## Preliminary results

+In the scripts folder if you click on the file [01_maln.md](Scripts/01_maln.md) you will find that the results of the initial modelling.